 A typical family is facing these challenges: One child may have a tablet and an iPhone.
 Another child may be working on the family computer and use an Andriod.
 You may have a Kindle Fire that all the kids share.
-Teens will be playing video games, as well as have a lap top and an iPhone or Android phone.
-These are just the devices.
+Teens will be playing video games and in need of parental controls for gaming consoles, as well as have a lap top and an iPhone or Android phone.

 Places Kids Need Protection